-1. Vehicle unloading will not be permitted before 7:00 a.m. unless permission for early unloading is granted by the Market Manager.

-2. Vendors must be quiet and considerate of our neighbors when arriving and setting up in the morning.
-Avoid slamming car doors, loud voices and clanking tent poles.
+- 1. Vehicle unloading will not be permitted before 7:00 a.m. unless permission for early unloading is granted by the Market Manager. - 2.
+Vendors must be quiet and considerate of our neighbors when arriving and setting up in the morning.
+Avoid slamming car doors, loud voices, and clanking tent poles.
 Back-up beepers on trucks will not be allowed in the hours before the Market opens, they are a nuisance to sleeping neighbors.
-Excessive noise such as yelling, horn honking, loud radios and back-up beepers are subject to a fine.

-3. The morning set-up time is very congested.
+Excessive noise such as yelling, horn honking, loud radios and back-up beepers are subject to a fine and is non-negotiable. - 3.
+The morning set-up time is very congested.
 There are a lot of vehicles that need to be moved in and out of the market in a short period of time.
-Vendors need to arrive and quickly unload the parts and contents of their booth, move their vehicle to the designated parking area, then return to their booth to set up.
-Do not set-up as you unload -- this is time consuming and your vehicle may be blocking another vendor's access to their space.

-4. Vendors may not drive a vehicle into, or out of the Market after 8:30 a.m.
+Vendors need to arrive to their vendor stall, pull over to the side of the driving pathway as much as possible to let other vehicles move past them, and quickly unload the parts and contents of their booth.
+After unloading vendors will move their vehicle to the designated parking area and return to their booth to set up.
+Do not set-up as you unload -- this is time consuming and your vehicle may be blocking another vendor's access to their space. - 4.
+Vendors may not drive a vehicle into, or out of the Market after 8:30 a.m.
 Market entrances will be barricaded at this time.
-Any vendor arriving after 8:30 a.m. must carry their booth, tables and product into the Market.

-5. After the market closes, vendors whose vehicles are parked in the Market may drive out of the market at 1:45 p.m.
-Vendors parked outside of the Market will not be allowed to drive their vehicles into the Market until 1:45 p.m or until after the Market Manager gives the OK.
+Any vendor arriving after 8:30 a.m. must carry their booth, tables and product into the Market as well as check in with the Market Manager prior to setting up their booth.
+Late arrival can result in loss of that week's assigned stall space and the vendor will need to receive their new stall assignment from the Market Manager - 5.
+After the market closes, vendors will not be allowed to drive their vehicles into the Market until 1:45 p.m. or until after the Market Manager gives the OK.
 Vendors may not line up on the streets surrounding the market and wait to drive in.
-This is considered an obstruction to the flow of traffic by the City of Tigard and offending vendors may receive a citation.

-6. Vendors will not disassemble booths before closing time unless special permission has been granted by the Market Manager.
+This is considered an obstruction to the flow of traffic by the City of Tigard and offending vendors may receive a citation. - 6.
+Prior to vendors bringing their vehicles back into the market zone once the market ends, they need to first break down their booth, canopy, etc and have it all neatly pilled in their stall space, so when they return w/ their vehicle they can quickly load up and exit the market zone. - 6.
+Vendors will not disassemble booths, pack up any product, or appear to be closing for the day prior to the market bell announcing the market is closed or the time being 1:30pm, unless special permission has been granted by the Market Manager.